 When you’re pregnant it’s easy to spend all your time planning for the birth and baby’s first clothes, but completely forget to plan for your postpartum recovery.
 Recovery after birth takes time and thought if you want to do it naturally and with as little waste as possible.
 Most postpartum essentials lists involve far too many disposable products destined for landfill.
 I thought I’d round up my favourite natural, eco friendly postpartum essentials you’ll need to help your recovery.

-Disclaimer: This post contains ethical affiliate links and I’d love it if you’d join me in seeking ethical alternatives to Amazon.
-I receive a small percentage of any purchases you make as a result of clicking those links but this comes at no extra cost to you and will help me to keep running this blog.
-My full disclosure is available HERE.
+Disclaimer: This post contains ethical affiliate links that I genuinely recommend.
+I may receive a small percentage of any purchases you make as a result of clicking those links.
+This comes at no extra cost to you and helps me to run this site.
+Read my full disclosure

-reusable bed pads
+Essentials #2: Reusable bed pads

-postpartum recovery bath herbs
+Essentials #4: Postpartum recovery bath herbs

 postpartum herbal bath recipe

-10 drops tea tree essential oil|
+|1 part dried lavender||10 drops tea tree essential oil|

 Mix and distribute into small organic cotton drawstring bags, filling each bag about ¾ full.
 Soak each in 1 litre boiling water for at least 4 hours.
 Batch make the mixture in the early postpartum days, freezing any excess for later use.

-Use in a perineum bottle or sitz bath to aid vaginal birth recovery
+- Use in a perineum bottle or sitz bath to aid vaginal birth recovery

-Soak reusable pads in the mixture, freeze and place in maternity pants
+- Soak reusable pads in the mixture, freeze and place in maternity pants

 I don’t generally advocate for homeopathy due to the lack of evidence that it actually works.
-There are two exceptions, however: Nelsons Teetha granules, which genuinely seem to give Ursula relief from teething pain, and arnica.
+There are two exceptions, however.
+Nelsons Teetha granules, which genuinely seems to give Ursula relief from teething pain, and arnica.

-bengkung belly wrap
+Essentials #7: Bengkung belly wrap

 Bengkung belly wraps are traditional postpartum recovery aids from Malaysia.
 They support your core and give you a helping hand in getting all those loose abdominal muscles back in order.